codenvy/docs/src/main/_docs/integration-guide/integration-continuous-integration.md

 Codenvy is connected to your repo so any change made to the repo that would normally trigger a CI job will continue to trigger a CI job when the change is made in Codenvy.

 # Integrating Codenvy and Jenkins
 Codenvy can also use [Factories]({{base}}{{site.links["factory-getting-started"]}}) with your CI system to generate developer workspaces pre-configured with the context of the CI job.
-For example, a failed CI build email can be customized to include a link to a Codenvy Factory that will generate a workspace already tied to the repo, branch and commit ID that broke the build, simplifying diagnosis.
+For example, a failed CI build email can be customized to include a link to a Head Codenvy Factory that will generate a workspace already tied to the repo, branch and commit ID, and a Failed Build Codenvy Factory that broke the last failed build, simplifying diagnosis.

 Because configuring this integration requires system-level property settings it can only be used by customer with [on-premises Codenvy]({{base}}{{site.links["admin-installation"]}}).